 Farzana's primary responsibilities are researching, writing, and data collection to support the production of US SIF publications and reports.
-She also manages US SIF's mutual funds and separate accounts charts (see http://charts.ussif.org/).
+She is also responsible for creating educational content on sustainable and impact investing for US SIF's website and online/live courses, and for managing our social media platforms.

 During the first four years of her career at the Emerging Markets Private Equity Association (EMPEA), Farzana gained a strong interest in private capital as a critical driver for development and how it can be leveraged to address society's most pressing challenges.
 Since then, she has worked closely with sustainable and impact investing, with a focus on environmental issues and clean energy investments.
 After EMPEA, she researched climate change challenges and opportunities for advisory projects at Asian Tiger Capital Partners in Dhaka, Bangladesh.
 While at the Small Enterprise Assistance Funds Ventures Management, a private equity fund financed by the International Finance Corporation (IFC), she supported a sustainable investment in a Bangladesh-based solar power company.
 In her most recent position at Growth Markets, Inc., she was responsible for gathering data across asset classes and researching specific topics, such as ESG and global sustainable investment trends.
 In 2011, she co-authored a business case study with the IFC titled “How to Value Returns on Sustainability Investments in Emerging and Frontier Economies: Linking Community Outcomes and Business Value.”

 Farzana is a graduate of the Fletcher School at Tufts University, where she obtained an M.A. in International Relations with concentrations in Monetary Theory and Environmental Policy.
 She completed her B.A. in International Relations with a concentration in Economic Development at Tufts University.